atomiks/tippyjs-react/README.md

 ### Plugins

-Tippy.js splits certain props into separate pieces of code called plugins to enable treeshaking, so that users who don't need the prop's functionality are not burdened with the cost of it.
+Tippy.js splits certain props into separate pieces of code called plugins to enable tree-shaking, so that components or routes that don't need the prop's functionality are not burdened with the bundle size cost of it.
+In addition, they enable a neat way to extend the functionality of tippy instances.

 ```jsx
 import Tippy from '@tippyjs/react';